 The building completed in 1933 as Paimio Sanatorium was of key importance to the international career of architects Alvar and Aino Aalto.

-As tuberculosis was overcome with antibiotics, the Sanatorium became an ordinary hospital.
-It served well until recent times.
-It is now considered outdated for hospital use.
-The owner, a hospital district including many municipalities, has put Paimio for sale.
+Once tuberculosis was curbed the Sanatorium was converted into an ordinary hospital.
+It worked well until recent years, but is now considered outdated for hospital use, so the Hospital District of Southwest Finland put it up for sale.

 Please indicate Your support by sending your name with e-mail address using the form.

 With filling in the form, You agree that your name is published as a supporter of this appeal.
 The information you provide will be forwarded to relevant parties with the appeal.
 We don’t forward Your contact information to other parties without your consent.

 Pro Paimio – Committee for Securing the Future of the Paimio Sanatorium